Raising Money for Individuals with Health Conditions

-Occasionally I hear from people who would like to fundraise to help an adult or child who has financial needs because of cancer, organ transplant or other medical situation.
+Occasionally I hear from people who would like to fundraise to help someone who has financial needs because of a serious medical situation such as a cancer diagnosis or transplant.
+Even with health insurance, facing the financial responsibility of paying for medical treatment can become overwhelming.

 1. Research all of your options